Differentiable Autoencoding Neural Operator for Interpretable and Integrable Latent Space Modeling: Methods

 \subsection{Problem Description}

 We consider four representative problem configurations to demonstrate the capabilities of the proposed \textit{DIfferentiable Autoencoding Neural Operator (DIANO)} framework.
-These scenarios are designed to evaluate DIANO’s ability to provide interpretable and physically consistent latent-space dynamics across a range of spatio-temporal modeling tasks.
-The descriptions of each configuration are provided below:
+These scenarios are designed to evaluate DIANO across a range of spatio-temporal modeling tasks, with particular emphasis on coarse-grained latent-space visualization and physics-constrained latent evolution.
+Each configuration is described below:

 \begin{enumerate}[label=(\roman*)] \item \textbf{Nonlinear Dimensionality Reduction (Static Mapping):} This baseline setting focuses on spatial dimensionality reduction without temporal evolution.
 A high-dimensional input flow field at time $t^n$ is projected onto a coarse latent space and subsequently reconstructed at the same time instance.